 National Insurance Number

-If you work in the UK you will need a National Insurance Number to be paid, pay tax, and have access to the NHS.
-National Insurance is the UK’s answer to Superannuation, funding state pensions and other services such as maternity allowances and bereavement benefits, find out more here.
+If you work in the UK, you will need a National Insurance Number to receive your salary, pay tax and more.
+National Insurance is the UK’s answer to superannuation, funding state pensions and other services such as maternity allowances and bereavement benefits.

 Planning to work

-The Working Holiday visa is designed so you can supplement your travels by earning an income.
-You are permitted to do any kind of work, with very few exceptions.
-Many travellers report heading into London, getting a job, and largely missing out on the rest of the UK.
-If you really want to travel, consider the types of jobs you are applying for.
-Many casual and short-term jobs often involve hospitality, but these are easier to pick up and drop when it suits your travel plans.
+The working holiday visa is designed so you can supplement your travels by earning an income.
+You are permitted to do almost any kind of work; check your visa conditions for those jobs you can’t do.
+If you really want to travel, consider the types of jobs you are applying for; for example, many casual and short-term jobs involve hospitality.
+These are often easier to pick up and drop when it suits your travel plans.

-*Note: you will have to report your overseas earnings with the Australian Tax Office when you return.
-For rules and offsets go to the ATO website here.
+You will also likely have to report your overseas earnings with the Australian Tax Office (ATO) when you return.

-When you arrive home something to remember is re-enrolling to vote.
+When you arrive home, something to remember is re-enrolling to vote.
 While you don’t have to while working in the UK, voting in Australia is compulsory and not doing so can lead to a fine.
 Note that you can only enrol to vote if you have lived at your address for at least one month, according to the AEC.